gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/enable.md

     When mirroring an existing GitSwarm project in Git Fusion, GitSwarm must be configured to be able to create a Git Fusion repository definition.
-To do this, GitSwarm relies on the ```auto_create``` section of the Git Fusion configuration.
-Please see [this section](#auto-create-configuration) for instructions on configuring
+Please see [this section](#auto-create-configuration) for
-    auto create.
+    instructions on configuring auto create.

 *   **GitSwarm is configured for Helix mirroring, but you lack permissions to enable it for this project.**